emilhaegglund/TADA/README.md

     version: <str>
 ```

 `sampling_scheme`: Path to the sampling scheme that will be used.
-See Defining a sampling scheme for more details on this.
+See below "Defining a sampling scheme" for more details on this.

 `completeness`: Exclude taxa with a completeness estimate less than this value (Default: `0`).